Solutions of Second Order Schr\"odinger Wave Equations Near Static Black Holes and Strong Singularities of the Potentials: Finite Propagation Speed of Solutions of the Schr o dindger Wave Equation. Essential Self-Adjointness of the Schr o dinger Operator.

-Note that $J_{\alpha}\phi \in D(H_{0})$ and the sums in~\eqref{eqn:ims-formula} have finite number of terms due to the local finiteness of the partition of unity.
-The last term of in~\eqref{eqn:ims-formula} is called {\it the error of localization,} and it is bounded.
+Note that $J_{\alpha}\phi \in D(H_{0})$ and the sums in~\eqref{eqn:ims-formula} have a finite number of terms due to the local finiteness of the partition of unity.
+The last term in~\eqref{eqn:ims-formula} is called {\it the error of localization,} and it is locally bounded.

-The following lemma sets sufficient conditions on semiboundedness of the Schr{\"o}dinger operator~\eqref{eqn:schrodinger} in $L^{2}(M)$, and existence of certain open covers on $M$ will be an important part of these conditions. \begin{lemma} Suppose that $M$ has an admissible open cover satisfying Conditions C and D. Then the the minimal operator $H_{0}$ is semibounded from below. \end{lemma} \begin{proof} Let's consider an element $\mTa_{p_{\alpha_{i}}, \tau_{\alpha_{i}}}$ of the admissible cover with $\tau_{\alpha_{i}}\geq\tzau$, and let's define a piece-wise differentiable cut-off function $J_{\tau_{\alpha_{i}}}:[0, \infty)\to[0, 1]$ by
+The following lemma sets sufficient conditions on the semiboundedness of the Schr{\"o}dinger operator~\eqref{eqn:schrodinger} in $L^{2}(M)$, and the existence of certain open covers on $M$ will be an important part of these conditions. \begin{lemma} Suppose that $M$ has an admissible open cover satisfying Conditions C and D. Then, the minimal operator $H_{0}$ is semibounded from below. \end{lemma} \begin{proof} Let us consider an element $\mTa_{p_{\alphai}, \tau_{\alphai}}$ of the admissible cover with $\tau_{\alphai}\geq\tzau$, and let us define a piecewise differentiable cutoff function $J_{\tau_{\alphai}}:[0, \infty)\to[0, 1]$ by

 $ $